lynchpin4/atom-browser-webview/README.md

 This is a web browser tightly integrated into the Atom editor.
 The web pages appear in the normal editor tabs.
 The pages are fully functional with scripting and linking.
 A browser toolbar appears at the top of the Atom window to allow simple webpage navigation.

-The browser is quite useful for testing a web page inside the same programming editor being used for development.
-Splitting panes allow code to be seen next to the web page.

-The browser has a simple API for other Atom packages to use. @kgrossjo on the Atom discussion board suggested a package that allows clicking on a word in source code and showing the web page documention for the word.

 * Is an actual web browser, no use of iframes so every site should load as it would in Chrome or Firefox.
 (Some individual web features i.e. popups may not be supported) *

 ### News (2015-11-01)